 John W. Clark, Jr.

-Professor of Electrical and Computer Engineering.
+Professor of Electrical and Computer Engineering

-Professor of Bioengineering.
+Professor of Bioengineering

-Electrophysiology (neural, cardiac); mathematical modeling of biological systems; nonlinear system dynamics; electromagnetic field theory.
+Electrophysiology (neural, cardiac); mathematical modeling of biological systems; nonlinear system dynamics; and electromagnetic field theory.

-Clark received the IEEE/Engineering in Medicine and Biology service award, "for outstanding service and contributions to the EMB Society and a meritorious career in biomedical engineering education."
-Conference presentations include the 31st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC’09)
+2009 Award: IEEE/EMBS Service Award, "For outstanding service and contributions to the EMB Society and a meritorious career in biomedical engineering education."
+Presented at 31st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC’09)